AGL All Member Meeting Japan

 Please note the following technical requirements:

-• All speakers must supply their own computer and adapters to use during their talk.
+• All speakers must bring their own computer and adapters for their talk.

 • The room will include a screen, projector, and (2) microphones.

 All speakers are required to submit their final presentation slides before the event.
-In addition to providing a hard copy for accessibility purposes, we find that adding the presentations before the event helps to drive interest in attending the session.
+In addition to providing a hard copy for accessibility, we find that adding the presentations before the event helps drive interest in attending the session.

-Please upload slides to Sched.com by May 12 and note that your presentation slides should be submitted as a PDF and formatted in 16:9.
+Please upload slides to Sched.com by May 12 and submit them as a PDF.

 To upload slides, follow these instructions (guide with screenshots):

-• On the top of the page, click “Manage and Promote Your Session”
+• At the top of the page, click “Manage and Promote Your Session”

 • Click “Add Presentation”